 Created in 1994 under the Treaty of Maastricht, the Committee of the Regions (COR) is an advisory body composed of 350 members who serve renewable five-year terms.
 Membership is roughly proportional to the populations of the Member States.
 The Council of Ministers appoints members proposed by member states who are generally local, municipal, or regional officials.

 The COR must be consulted during the legislative process regarding laws affecting trans-European infrastructure, education, culture, environment, employment, or those having a particular local or regional effect.
-The COR’s role in the EU was strengthened with the Treaty of Lisbon, which adds civil protection, climate change, energy and services of general interest to areas designated to the COR, extending the COR’s term from four to five years, and giving the Committee the right to bring actions before the Court of Justice under certain circumstances.
+The COR’s role in the EU was strengthened with the Lisbon treaty, which adds civil protection, climate change, energy and services of general interest to areas designated to the COR, extending the COR’s term from four to five years, and giving the Committee the right to bring actions before the Court of Justice under certain circumstances.
 The COR issues opinions on legislation at the request of other EU institutions or can issue opinions on its own initiative.

 The European Economic and Social Committee is an advisory body created by the Treaty of Rome that issues opinions on legislation dealing with labor, transport, consumer protection, public health, and education.
-Its 350 members are appointed by the Council for renewable five-year terms and the membership is roughly proportional to the populations of the member states.
+Its 329 members are appointed by the Council for renewable five-year terms and the membership is roughly proportional to the populations of the member states.
 The membership is divided into three groups—employers, workers, and various interest groups.

 Although named a court, the European Court of Auditors more appropriately belongs to the legislative branch as a functional institution rather than a “true” court.
-Consisting of one representative from each of the twenty-eight Member States, the European Court of Auditors audits the accounts and implements the budget of the EU.
+Consisting of one representative from each of the 27 Member States, the European Court of Auditors audits the accounts and implements the budget of the EU.
 It issues an annual report, special reports, and opinions.
 Court members are appointed by the Council for renewable six-year terms.

-The Court of Justice, consisting of twenty-eight judges and eleven advocates-general, interprets and adjudicates disputes over EU law, a separate body of law distinct from and supreme over the law of the Member States.
+The Court of Justice, consisting of one judge from each Member State and eleven advocates-general, interprets and adjudicates disputes over EU law, a separate body of law distinct from and supreme over the law of the Member States.
 The judges are elected by common accord among the Member States and serve staggered terms of six years.
 The Treaty of Lisbon introduced a new panel of seven persons whose task is to assess each candidate for the Court of Justice, the General Court, and Advocates-General before the Member States are allowed to appoint them.
 Under the terms of the Treaty of Nice, each Member State will have a national serve on the court.
 The eleven advocates-general are appointed by common accord and serve six-year terms.
 The Court of Justice is roughly analogous to the Supreme Court of the United States.

 While there are numerous books on European Union law, the following is a very selective list of the better introductions to the topic.

-· Ralph H. Folsom.
+- Ralph H. Folsom.
 European Union Law in a Nutshell.
-8th ed.
-St. Paul, Minn.: West Academic Publishing, 2014.
+9th ed.
+St. Paul, Minn.: West Academic Publishing, 2017.
 This concise treatment, which is part of the West Nutshell series, provides an overview of EU law and institutions.

 - P.S.R.F.
 Mathijsen.
 A Guide to European Union Law.
 11th ed.
 London: Sweet & Maxwell, 2013.
 A good introduction to EU institutions and EU law.

 The EU is noted for its heavy use of jargon, sometimes called Eurospeak.
 The following books will help in deciphering unfamiliar terms.